Hotmoka/hotmoka/tutorial/Takamaka.md

 4. to call `toString()` on the `TicTacToe` contract and print the result
 5. to let the second player continue playing.

-The last transaction will fail with an exception, since the game is over at that point.
+The last transaction fails with an exception, since the game is over at that point.

 ```java
 package takamaka.tests.tictactoe;